A Cram\'er-von Mises Approach to Incentivizing Truthful Data Sharing

 \subsection{A data marketplace for purchasing existing data}

 Recall the problem setup from \S\ref{sec:applications}.
 Below we provide a short algorithm that incentivizes agents to truthfully report their data, $\cbr{\initdatai}_{i=1}^\numagents$, using payments.
-The idea is to use our mechanism in Algorithm~\ref{alg:general-cvms} to quantify the quality of an agent's submission and, based on it, determine what fraction of the budget to pay them.
+The idea is to use Algorithm~\ref{alg:general-cvms} to quantify the quality of an agent's submission and, based on it, determine what fraction of the budget to pay them.